 13th-15th & Derry St.

-The Latino Hispanic American Community Center (LHACC) will hold its 14th Annual Hispanic Heritage Festival on September 14.
+The Latino Hispanic American Community Center (LHACC) will hold its Annual Hispanic Heritage Festival on September 13.
 It'll be a day celebrate with LHACC's Latino family and friends and the public with live music, traditional food and cultural games representing Latin American countries.
-A brief ceremony will be held at 11:45am on the main stage concluding with our Parade of Flags.
+Los Complicados perform at the LHACC Hispanic Heritage Festival, 1:30-2:30 p.m.

 Free Parking is available in the neighborhood.
 Entrance to the festival is free.
 Learn more about LHACC and the event here.